hongwen000/SimpleShare/README.md

 # SimpleShare
-Cross platform FILE and TEXT sharing tool.
+Easy to use, cross platform FILE and TEXT sharing tool.

 Written with PyQt